 In total, 41 cities were involved in the bidding process to be host cities.
 This included 45 stadiums, two of which had yet to be built.

-Nine of these cities and arenas were rejected at the first stage of the process, and a further nine stadiums and cities after a second phase.
+Nine of these cities and arenas were rejected at the first stage of the process, and a further nine stadiums and cities were rejected after a second phase.

 This left a final number of 24 stadiums in 24 cities, which was then whittled down to 16, announced by FIFA on 16 June 2022.

-Some basic FIFA regulations must be met to be a World Cup host stadium.
-This includes capacity requirements, of a minimum of 40,000 for group stage games, 60,000 for quarter-finals and for the opening game or World Cup final, 80,000 capacity.
+To host the FIFA World Cup, stadiums must meet certain basic requirements.
+This includes a capacity of a minimum of 40,000 for group stage games, 60,000 for quarter-finals and for the opening game or World Cup final, 80,000 capacity.

 Full list of 2026 World Cup host stadiums